vektorlab/pyvideo2/content/posts/running_django_apps_on_google_app_engine.md

 to write apps for App Engine as long as they keep App Engine restrictions in mind, e.g., no JOINs.
 Projects written in this manner will work without any modifications other than changing the configuration settings.
-On the other side, App Engine developers now have an alternative to the '"webapp" framework that comes with its SDK.
+On the other side, App Engine developers now have an alternative to the 'webapp" framework that comes with its SDK.
 You can now leverage the power of a full web framework like Django and still enjoy the flexibility and scalability of App Engine.
 In this talk, we'll discuss Django-nonrel, and how to port App Engine